bit-brick/bit-brick-docs/docs/k1/k1-ml/ai-quick-start.md

 $ NAME = ai_test # Give a name to your docker container
 $ sudo docker run -itd --name $NAME --net = host harbor.spacemit.com/spacemit-ai/spacemit-ai-sdk:latest /bin/bash
 ~~~
-Note: If you plan to mount the host directory to the container `(e.g. parameter -v <host directory:container directory>)`, please avoid the /opt directory (the preset folder path of the current Jidie Shikong AI deployment tool).
+Note: If you plan to mount the host directory to the container `(e.g. parameter -v <host directory:container directory>)`, please avoid the /opt directory (the preset folder path of the current Spacemit AI deployment tool).
 Viewing the Container (Example):
 ~~~
 $ sudo docker ps -a | grep $NAME